Arsenic contamination of groundwater: Mapping

 In 2008, the Swiss Aquatic Research Institute, Eawag, presented a new method by which hazard maps could be produced for geogenic toxic substances in groundwater.
 This provides an efficient way of determining which wells should be tested.
 In 2016, the research group made its knowledge freely available on the Groundwater Assessment Platform (GAP).
 This offers specialists worldwide the possibility of uploading their own measurement data, visually displaying them and producing risk maps for areas of their choice.
 GAP also serves as a knowledge-sharing forum for enabling further development of methods for removing toxic substances from water.

 Dietary intake

-Researchers from Bangladesh and the United Kingdom have claimed that dietary intake of arsenic adds a significant amount to total intake where contaminated water is used for irrigation.
+Researchers from Bangladesh and the United Kingdom have claimed that dietary intake of arsenic adds significantly to total intake where contaminated water is used for irrigation.